-Come join Joanna Aloysia and Kelly McKaig for a creative Sunday afternoon in our secret garden!
+Come celebrate World Cyanotype Day with Joanna Aloysia and Kelly McKaig in our secret garden!
 In this workshop we will teach you the photographic process of cyanotyping.
 We will teach you how to mix these benign chemicals to make a photosensitive wash, sensitize the paper, how to make a photogram, and how to develop the image to get that amazing blue.
 After that, it’s all experimentation and hanging out in the sunshine.

 Paper (100% cotton or linen, sized but unbuffered)